theimowski/FsBlog/source/blog/2016/01-18-continuous-delivery-with-fake-paket-and-teamcity.md

 The deploy part boils down to firing a HTTP POST request with contents of the file in the request's body.
 This minimal setup can be later extended to more sophisticated use cases.

+Some TeamCity concepts are used throughout the entry, which are not explained, so in case of any doubts refer to [the docs](https://www.jetbrains.com/teamcity/documentation/).

 ## Build scripts

-In the first turn, [bootstrap Paket](http://fsprojects.github.io/Paket/installation.html#Installation-per-repository).
+In the first turn, we need to [bootstrap Paket](http://fsprojects.github.io/Paket/installation.html#Installation-per-repository).
-Then create `paket.dependencies` to pull `FAKE` library as well as other packages for testing:
+Then let's create `paket.dependencies` to pull `FAKE` library as well as other packages for testing:

 ```cmd